Black-Scholes-Merton Option Pricing Revisited: Did we Find a Fatal Flaw?: Analysis

 \section{Analysis}

 We first summarize a standard derivation of the replicating portfolio that underlies the option pricing formula of Black and Scholes (1973) .
-Staying close to their original notation, consider a call option with value $w_{t}$ at time $t$ that is written on a stock with value $x_{t}$.
-As we adopt a continuous-time setting, we focus on an infinitesimal $dt \to 0$ throughout the analysis.
-The value of the stock is assumed to follow a geometric Brownian motion:
+Staying close to their original notation, consider a call option with value $w_{t}$ at time $t$ that has a strike price $k$ and a maturity date $T$ and is written on a stock with value $x_{t}$.
+In continuous time and conditional on $\mathcal{F}_{t_{0}}$, the value of the stock follows a geometric Brownian motion:

-where $\mu$ is the percentage drift, $\sigma>0$ is the percentage standard deviation, and $\{W_{t}\}_{t\geq 0}$ is a Wiener process on a filtered probability space $(\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{t\geq 0}, \mathbb{P})$ satisfying the usual conditions.
-Black and Scholes derive a pricing formula for this option by constructing a replicating portfolio.
-To date, their replicating portfolio is typically replaced by the one defined by Merton (1973b, 1977) , who replicates the option with a portfolio of $w_{1,t}$ stocks with value $x_t$ and $\beta_t$ bonds with value $b_t=\text{exp}\left(rt\right)b_{0}$ that earn a risk-free return $db_{t}=b_{t}rdt$.\footnote{Bergman (1981) argues that the replicating portfolio defined by Black and Scholes contains mathematical inaccuracies which can be overcome by using the replicating portfolio of Merton (1973, 1977).
-MacDonald (1997) therefore argues that these inaccuracies are an issue of terminology rather than methodology.} Specifically, Merton (1973, 1977) defines the option value as:
+where $\mu$ is the percentage drift, $\sigma>0$ is the percentage standard deviation, and $\{W_{t}\}_{t\geq t_{0}}$ is a Wiener process on a filtered probability space $(\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{t\geq t_{0}}, \mathbb{P})$ satisfying the usual conditions.
+We use integral notation $\int dx_{t}$ instead of the informal $dx_{t}$ to avoid confusion, since equation (\ref{dx}) has no path-by-path interpretation due to the unbounded total variation of the Wiener process (e.g., $dx_{t}$ is not a ``small change" in the stock price, a point to which we return later).
+The distinction between bounded and unbounded variation is sometimes overlooked when interpreting stochastic integrals, but we assume that the reader is familiar with these mathematical concepts.
+Black and Scholes derive a pricing formula for the option by constructing a replicating portfolio, but to date it is well-known that their analysis of this portfolio contains mathematical mistakes (see also Mink and de Weert, 2024 ).
+Their portfolio is therefore typically replaced by the one defined by Merton (1973b, 1977) , who replicates the option with a portfolio of $w_{1,t}$ stocks and $\beta_t$ risk-free bonds with value $b_t$ and return $db_{t}= b_{t}rdt$.
+Specifically, Merton (1973b, 1977) defines the option value as:

-where $w_{1,t}=\partial w_{t}/\partial x_{t}$ is the partial derivative of the value of the option with respect to the value of the stock (i.e., delta).
+where $w_{1,t}=\partial w_{t}/\partial x_{t}$ is the partial derivative of the option value with respect to the value of the stock (i.e., delta).
 This partial derivative changes over time as it depends on the value of the stock and on the remaining maturity of the option.
 Black and Scholes thus assume that the number of stocks changes over time as well, and refer to this trading strategy as \textit{continuous rebalancing}.
-Applying the product rule of stochastic integration to equation (\ref{wval}) shows that the return on the option over an infinitesimal $dt \to 0$ equals:
+Applying the product rule of stochastic integration to equation (\ref{wval}) shows that the return on the option conditional on $\mathcal{F}_{t_{0}}$ equals: